All Episodes

 But the net effect is it hurts poor families more than it helps, and it actually benefits some of the wealthiest families in society.

-This study, this public policy institute, found that only 11% of the additional money from a minimum wage increase went to families with children in poverty.
+This study, this Public Policy Institute, found that only 11% of the additional money from a minimum wage increase went to families with children in poverty.

 The numbers are this.

-While 40% of the families with the highest incomes, not just upper income, I'm talking about the highest incomes, they receive 34% of the benefit, not quite as much, but almost.
+While 40% of the families with the highest incomes, not just upper income, I'm talking about the highest incomes, they receive 34% of the benefit.

-So it's about a split between the wealthy and the poor when you go through this whole uh number.
+So it's about a split between the wealthy and the poor when you go through this whole number.

 And 21% of the wage increase never reached the recipients, but is paid in higher taxes to the government.

-I mean, you can go through this, they've they've done a fabulous job of going back, and they're not the only ones.
+They've done a fabulous job of going back, and they're not the only ones.

 Public Policy Institute is just one that talks about how it helps the poor as much as it helps rich.

-And I'm not talking where's the middle class in here?
+And I'm not talking, where's the middle class in here?

-So the Detroit News had this um had this editorial the other day about the fact that state Democrats in Michigan, along with the backing of the governor, Jennifer Granholm, and with the backing of organized labor, that they are going for a big petition drive to get a higher minimum wage on the ballot for you folks in Michigan to vote on this fall.
+So the Detroit News had this editorial the other day about the fact that state Democrats in Michigan, along with the backing of the governor, Jennifer Granholm, and with the backing of organized labor, that they are going for a big petition drive to get a higher minimum wage on the ballot for you folks in Michigan to vote on this fall.

-Well, Nobel Prize winning economist Gary Becker, so we've got the public policy institute, we've got a Nobel Prize winning economist.
+Well, Nobel Prize-winning economist Gary Becker, so we've got the Public Policy Institute, we've got a Nobel Prize-winning economist.

-Hike the minimum wage and you put people out of work.
+He put it this way: hike the minimum wage and you put people out of work.

 And he also points out that 90% of U.S. economists participating in the survey agreed with that view.

-So why is it if it's such an economic uh, And by the way, economists are as political as politicians, if not more so.
+So why is it if it's such an economic and by the way, economists are as political as politicians, if not more so, to try to get 90% of economists to agree on anything is phenomenal.

-Another one, Cornell economist, Richard Burkhauser and Joseph Sabia, 2004 study, estimated that a 10% hike in the minimum wage would cost an 8.5% disc decrease in the um in the employment of young African Americans.
+Another one, Cornell economist Richard Burkhauser and Joseph Sabia, 2004 study, estimated that a 10% hike in the minimum wage would cost an 8.5% decrease in the employment of young African Americans, a 6% decrease in the employment of teenagers, a 9% drop in the employment of workers without high school diplomas.

 So what is the attraction for a higher minimum wage?